About Yoga in English

 I run teacher trainings, retreats, courses on meditation & yoga philosophy, private and workplace classes as well as mentorships for teachers.

 “I continually return to Anya as a teacher.
 She is able to distill and communicate the simple essence of Yoga and guide students to presence with skill, ease, and kindness.
 I cannot recommend studying with her enough.
-Thank you, thank you, thank you.”

 — Leah

-Martin’s Story
+Martin’s Words

 ‘‘I first met Anya in 2019; she was my very first yoga teacher, and yoga has been my main practice ever since.
 By then I had meditated for 15 years, held a PhD in psychology and neuroscience, and listened to hundreds of gifted instructors.
 Only a handful truly stand out as teachers I feel compelled to revisit; Anya is one of them.